Magnetic fields in galactic environments probed by Fast Radio Bursts: Statistical inference

-where \figm\ is the fraction of cosmic baryons residing in the diffuse IGM gas, \ficm\ is the fraction of cosmic baryons inside the intracluster media (ICM) of galaxy clusters with $M_{\rm halo} \geq 10^{14}~M_{\odot}$, while \fcgm\ is the cosmic baryon fraction in all the halos at $M_{\rm halo} < 10^{14}~M_{\odot}$; in contrast to \fgas, which represents the average fraction of the ionized CGM baryons in the individual halos, \fcgm\ represents the fraction of baryons integrated over all CGM in the Universe.
-We follow the discussion in \citet{macquart2020} to estimate the $\fdiff\left( z \right)$, and refer the interested reader to the full description provided in \citet{khrykin2024b}.
-Given the uncertainties in the stellar IMF, evaluating $\fdiff\left( z\right)$~at the mean redshift of our FRB sample $\langle z_{\rm sample} \rangle \simeq 0.27$, yields $\fdiff\left( z=0.27\right) \simeq 0.86 \pm 0.02$.
+where \figm\ is the fraction of cosmic baryons residing in the diffuse IGM gas, \ficm\ is the fraction of cosmic baryons inside the intracluster medium (ICM) of galaxy clusters with $M_{\rm halo} \geq 10^{14}~M_{\odot}$, while \fcgm\ is the cosmic baryon fraction in all the halos at $M_{\rm halo} < 10^{14}~M_{\odot}$; in contrast to \fgas, which represents the average fraction of the ionised CGM baryons in the individual halos, \fcgm\ represents the fraction of baryons integrated over all CGMs in the Universe.
+We followed the discussion of \citet{macquart2020} to estimate $\fdiff\left( z \right)$, and we refer the interested reader to the full description provided by \citet{khrykin2024b}.
+Given the uncertainties in the stellar IMF, evaluating $\fdiff\left( z\right)$~at the mean redshift of our FRB sample, $\langle z_{\rm sample} \rangle \simeq 0.27$, yields $\fdiff\left( z=0.27\right) \simeq 0.86 \pm 0.02$.